Current Research

 Figure: Penn et al., 2018, depicting their model of temperature-dependent hypoxia as a driver of the end-Permian marine mass extinction.

 In the past 0.5 billion years or so, several cataclysmic events, known as mass extinction events, have swept through the globe and nearly wiped out life itself.
 With the exception of outlying mass extinctions such as the one triggered by an asteroid impact, most of these events were predominantly triggered by volcanic eruptions that choked the atmosphere and oceans with massive amounts of carbon and sulfur.
-In turn, the ocean became more acidic, global oceanic temperatures skyrocketed, and oxygen levels depleted, all resulting in a huge toll in taxonomic abundance.
+In turn, the ocean became more acidic, global oceanic temperatures skyrocketed, and oxygen levels depleted, all resulting in a huge toll in biodiversity.

-Rifling through the record of life to see how ecosystems have responded to changing environments can help us to better predict how modern marine ecosystems will fare as a result of the current climate crisis.
+Rifling through the record of life to see how ecosystems have responded to changing environments can help us to better predict how modern marine ecosystems will fare as a result of the current biodiversity crisis.

 I took this image of an ancient home just outside Riyadh city in Saudi Arabia